RN255/RN255/README.md

 # Hi.
 I'm looking for my first job as a developer.

 ### About me
-I lived abroad for twelve years as an English teacher.
-I have now returned to the UK and it's time for a career change!
 I have been teaching myself to code.
 Please take a look at some of the things I have made.
-Feedback is more than welcome!

 ## Skills
 ### Main skills